HurSungYun/buf-kcat/README.md

    - Otherwise, falls back to `protoc` for compilation

 2. **Message Decoding**:
+   - Uses the specified message type to decode protobuf messages
-   - If message type is specified, uses that type directly
+   - Requires the full message type name (e.g., mypackage.MyMessage)
-   - Otherwise, attempts auto-detection by trying likely message types
-   - Prioritizes types with keywords like "Event", "Message", "Envelope"

 3. **Output**:
    - Decodes protobuf to JSON using protojson